-Amsterdam welcomes one of the world’s finest hotel chains to its canals with the opening of the Waldorf Astoria.
+Amsterdam welcomes one of the world’s finest hotel chains to its canals with the Waldorf Astoria.
 This gorgeous hotel has been created from remodeled canal homes and houses Librije’s Zusje and a bar in a bank vault.

 The original Waldorf Hotel was built in the late 1800s by William Astor in New York on the site of today’s Empire State Building.
 His cousin then built the Astoria Hotel next door.
 The two hotels were eventually connected by a hallway, referred to as Peacock Alley, creating the largest hotel in the world at the time.